 2. Reduction of the Work for the Browser

-If images are lazy loaded, your browser won’t need to parse nor decode resources until the moment they are requested by scrolling the page.
+If images are lazy-loaded, your browser won’t need to parse or decode resources until they are requested by scrolling the page.

 3. A Decrease in the Number of HTTP Requests During the First-Page Load

-As a direct consequence of the previous point, also the number of HTTP requests will see a reduction.
+As a direct consequence of the previous point, you’ll also reduce the number of HTTP requests.

 4. Fewer Data Served by the Server or the CDN

-On the same line of the previous points, the server or the CDN will have to download less data, resulting in cheaper bills for you!
+On the same line as the previous points, the server or the CDN will have to download less data, resulting in cheaper bills for you!

 5. Data and Bandwidth Saving (Especially from Mobile)

-If the most significant part of data on your pages – usually taken by images – is downloaded only upon the scroll, users visiting your site from mobile devices will be super thankful!
-Lazy loaded images will save your readers data and bandwidth, a very special gift for those people not counting on fast Internet networks or permissive data plans.
+If the most significant part of data on your pages — usually taken by images — is downloaded only upon the scroll, users visiting your site from mobile devices will be super thankful!
+Lazy loaded images will save your readers’ data and bandwidth, an extraordinary gift for those people not counting on fast Internet networks or permissive data plans.